 We are always happy to hear suggestions patients may have to improve the services we provide.
 We do try to give the best possible service but there may be times when you feel this is not happening.
 If you have a complaint about any aspect of the service you have received, please let us know.
 We operate a practice complaints procedure in line with national NHS guidelines; copies of the procedure are available from reception staff and our Practice Manager, Chris Anderson, will be happy to speak to you on any matter of concern.

 Patients should attend their appointments at the arranged time.
 If you are unable to attend an appointment, please help to reduce waiting times by cancelling it as soon as possible.
 When an appointment is not kept, this is noted in your medical records.

 All services will be provided professionally and courteously and you the patient should reciprocate this level of behaviour.

 Patients have the right to confidentiality and doctors, nurses and all other member of staff operate a strict policy of patient confidentiality.

 Patients are welcome to view their medical records.
 Please contact the Practice Manager, Chris Anderson, to arrange this.

 It is our job to give you treatment and advice.
 Following discussion with you, you will receive the most appropriate care, given by suitably qualified people.
 No care or treatment will be given without your informed consent.
 In the interest of your health it is important for you to understand all the information given to you.
 Please ask questions if you are unsure of anything.

 Violence & Aggression

-The Practice does everything possible to protect staff, patients and visitors from unacceptable behaviour.
+The Practice operates a Zero Tolerance policy against violence and aggression and does everything possible to protect staff, patients and visitors from unacceptable behaviour.
 Appropriate action will be taken by the practice, which may involve removal from the practice list and/or involvement of the police.